 Health & safety

-Medical care: The nearest doctor is in Kasane.
-Management and guides are first aid trained and medical evacuation is available in case of emergencies.
+- The nearest doctor is in Kasane.
+Management and guides are first-aid trained and medical evacuation is available in case of emergency.

-Security measures: Guests are escorted to their chalets after dark as dangerous wildlife is known to wander through the camp.
+- Guests are escorted to their chalets after dark as dangerous wildlife is known to wander through the camp.
 A thorough safety briefing is given on arrival.
-'Fog horns' are provided in the chalets to summon help in case of emergency.
+Mobile, electronic “panic buttons” are provided in the chalets to summon help in case of emergency.

-Fire safety: There are fire extinguishers at all the tents and in the main area.
+- There are fire extinguishers at all the chalets and in the main area.

-Money: No exchange facilities are offered at Ngoma.
-There are small safes in all the tents.
+- No exchange facilities are offered at Ngoma.
+There are sizeable electronic safes in all the chalets.